thunderous77/GLaPE/README.md

 # GLaPE
-Official implementation for "Gold Label-Free Prompt Evaluation and Optimization for Large Language Models" (stay tuned &amp; more will be updated)
+Official implementation for "Gold Label-agnostic Prompt Evaluation and Optimization for Large Language Models" (stay tuned &amp; more will be updated)